-Exclusions None 1July 2023 Uganda issues Tax Amendment Bills for 2023 (2 May 2023) Tax Alerts Allan Barekye MugishaProsper Ahabwe Muhammed Moses Ssempijja Associate Partner Senior Manager Partner Ernst & Young Ernst & Young Ernst & Young allan.mugisha@ug.ey.com muhammed.ssempijja@ug.ey.com prosper.ahabwe@ug.ey.com
+EY Global Tax Alerts Uganda issues Tax Amendment Bills for 2023 (2 May 2023)

+EY contact Allan Barekye Associate Partner Ernst & Young allan.mugisha@ug.ey.com MugishaProsper Ahabwe Ernst & Young prosper.ahabwe@ug.ey.com Muhammed Moses Ssempijja Partner Ernst & Young muhammed.ssempijja@ug.ey.com

-27. Ukraine
+28. Ukraine

-In 2021, Ukraine has amended its tax law, introducing VAT on qualifying electronic services supplied by non-established foreign vendors to the Ukrainian private individuals (Law of Ukraine No. 1525-IX of 03.06.2021).
-Status If a non-resident service provider reached the registration threshold in the relevant calendar year, it would have to register for VAT before 31 March of the following year, start charging VAT to Ukrainian private customers after the date of registration, as well as submit quarterly VAT returns to UA tax authorities.
+Status In 2021, Ukraine has amended its tax law, introducing VAT on qualifying electronic services supplied by non-established foreign vendors to the Ukrainian private individuals (Law of Ukraine No. 1525-IX of 03.06.2021).
+If a non-resident service provider reached the registration threshold in the relevant calendar year, it would have to register for VAT before 31 March of the following year, start charging VAT to Ukrainian private customers after the date of registration, as well as submit quarterly VAT returns to UA tax authorities.
 Notwithstanding full-scale Russian invasion, practical application of new VAT rules began in 2022, with many major foreign service providers having registered for VAT at that time.
 Ukrainian tax authorities maintain a special online portal solution, enabling non-resident providers of VAT-able electronic services to register for VAT, submit VAT returns, communicate with the tax authorities, as well as to review VAT guidance and clarifications from the authorities.
-Yet, enforcement practice of the new VAT rules (including court practice) remains somewhat limited in many aspects.
-Under Ukraine's tax law, where a non-resident service provider supplies electronic services to Ukrainian private customers (including individual entrepreneurs who are not registered for VAT), such services would be subject to VAT in Ukraine.
+Yet, enforcement practice of the new VAT rules (including coupractice) remains somewhat limited in many aspects.
+Scope Under Ukraine's tax law, where a non-resident service provider supplies electronic services to Ukrainian private customers (including individual entrepreneurs who are not registered for VAT), such services would be subject to VAT in Ukraine.
 The person liable for VAT would be the non-resident service provider (who does not operate through the PE in Ukraine) supplying services to UA private customers.
-At the same time, a non-resident does not fall under the definition of the VAT payer (i.e., DST VAT rules do not apply), where such non-resident: • Supplies electronic services under intermediary agreements, if the invoices provided to customers define a list of electronic services and their actual provider Only processes payments for electronic services, but does not actually participate in the provision of electronic services Supplies electronic services directly through its permanent establishment in Ukraine (in this case, general VAT rules apply). cope Transaction qualifying as VAT-able electronic services include the following (list is non-exhaustive): Supply of electronic copies, granting access to images, texts and information Providing access to databases Supply of electronic copies and/or provision of access to audiovisual works, video and audio on demand, games, including supply of services on participation in such games, supply of services for access to TV programs (channels) or their packages, except for access to TV programs simultaneously with their broadcasting via the television network Access granted to information, commercial, entertainment electronic resources and other similar resources Supply of distance learning services via the Internet, which do not require human participation (with certain exceptions)
+At the sar time, a non-resident does not fall under the definition of the VAT payer (i.e., DST VAT rules do not apply), where such non-resident: Supplies electronic services under intermediary agreements, if the invoices provided to customers define a list of electronic services and their actual provider Only processes payments for electronic services, but does not actually participate in the provision of electronic services Supplies electronic services directly through its permanent establishment in Ukraine (in this case, general VAT rules apply).
+Transaction qualifying as VAT-able electronic services includes the following (list is non-exhaustive): Supply of electronic copies, granting access to images, texts and information Providing access to databases Supply of electronic copies and/or provision of access to audiovisual works, video and audio on demand, games, including supply of services on participation in such games, supply of services for access to TV programs (channels) or their packages, except for access to TV programs simultaneously with their broadcasting via the television network Access granted to information, commercial, entertainment electronic resources and other similar resources Supply of distance learning services via the Internet, which do not require human participation (with certain exceptions)